All reference books suggested that confronting is the best conflict resolution technique, and a project manager should use it in all cases.

 I never read in the PMBOK Guide, anywhere, that it suggests using the problem solving/confrontation technique for all conflict resolution; however, I notice that the PMBOK Guide is recommending the collaborative technique.

-I am not saying that you should always use the collaborative technique to solve all conflicts in your project.
+I am not saying you should always use the collaborative technique to solve all conflicts in your project.
 However, this is the technique which brings consensus and commitment among all parties involved in the conflict.

-You can use any techniques that you think will be best suited to the situation.
+You can use any techniques you think will be best suited to the situation.
 However, I cannot agree that confronting is the best conflict resolution technique and that you should use it blindly for all kinds of conflicts.